Followers

 British fleet under Simcoe's godfather

-But Simcoe was too ill to be of service and his rangers fell under Tarleton’s command.
-Simcoe was not expected to live.
-Still, in mid-October, he requested permission to escape with his men on boats to Maryland and fight his way through to New York.
-He feared many of his men, being deserters, would hang if taken prisoner.
-But Cornwallis insisted the entire army share its fate.
-Lieutenant Colonel John Graves Simcoe did not die but suffered the ignominy of surrender on the field of Yorktown on 17 October 1781.
+But Simcoe was too ill to be of service, and his rangers fell under Tarleton’s command.
+Simcoe was not expected to survive.
+Still, in mid-October, he asked for permission to escape with his men on boats to Maryland and fight his way through to New York.
+He worried that many of his men, being deserters, would be hanged if captured.
+But Cornwallis insisted that the entire army share its fate.
+Lieutenant Colonel John Graves Simcoe did not die but suffered the shame of surrender at Yorktown on 17 October 1781.
 He was soon paroled and sailed to New York with his unit.
-The Queens Rangers ultimately went to New Brunswick, Canada, and disbanded in October 1783.
+The Queen’s Rangers eventually went to New Brunswick, Canada, and disbanded in October 1783.

 Surrender at Yorktown